 - 2.3.1.
-The levels of walking and cycling in Kendal increased during the COVID-19 lockdown in Spring/Summer 2020.
+The levels of walking and cycling in Penrith increased during the COVID-19 lockdown in Spring/Summer 2020.
 This was in part because roads were less busy and quieter, offering more desirable conditions for cycling.
 This reduction in traffic emissions also led to improvements in air quality. - 2.3.2.
 Whilst levels of cycling and walking have since fallen back to pre-covid levels, this demonstrates that the potential for cycling and walking exists if the right conditions are put in place.
-The improvements to active travel infrastructure proposed in the Kendal LCWIP could therefore help increase cycling and walking back to the levels observed during March/April 2020. - 2.3.3.
-Even prior to Covid, Kendal has had a longstanding culture of cycling despite the lack of modern cycling infrastructure; 6.6% of employees cycle to work (2011 Census), more than three times the national rate.
-The town has a compact nature, highly suitable for travel by bicycle, and thus has a relatively small travel to work area.
-It is also in the immediate vicinity of the Lake District, countryside and adjacent to the Cumbrian coast - where other proposals are in place for leisure-based cycling schemes. - 2.3.4.
-Census Journey to Work data (2011) shows that approximately 78% of residents work within the Kendal LCWIP area itself (11,070 workers), demonstrating high levels of selfcontainment.
-Only 22% of workers travel outside of the study area for employment. - Kendal also attracts a number of employment trips from outside the district, with 3,500 additional trips per day into the area; the majority of these arriving from neighbouring Lancaster. - 2.3.6.
-40% of people in the Kendal area travel less than 5km to work (on average 20mins on a bike), compared with the national average of 35%, demonstrating a high potential for active mode travel choices.
-This is further demonstrated in that 27% of workers live less than 2km from their place of work (on average 25mins on foot), compared to the national average of 17% highlighting that walking in particular could be a more viable and attractive mode for residents if the right conditions were in place.
+The improvements to active travel infrastructure proposed in the Penrith LCWIP could therefore help increase cycling and walking back to the levels observed during March/April 2020. - 2.3.3.
+Pre-Covid Census Journey to Work data (2011) shows that approximately 69% of residents work within the Penrith LCWIP area itself (7,039 workers), demonstrating high levels of containment.
+Only 31% of workers travel outside of the study area for employment. - 2.3.4.
+Penrith also attracts a number of employment trips from outside the district, with ~4,000 additional trips per day into the area; the majority of these arriving from Carlisle district. - 2.3.5.
+2.2% of employees in Penrith cycle to work (2011 Census), which is slightly higher than the national rate.
+As most of the population of the study area also work within the study area, there is high potential to encourage greater levels of commuting by bicycle.
+The town is also near to the Eden Valley, the Pennines, and the Lake District - where other proposals are in place for leisure-based cycling schemes. - 2.3.6.
+40% of people in the Penrith area travel less than 5km to work (on average 20mins on a bike), compared with the national average of 35%, demonstrating a high potential for active mode travel choices.
+This is further demonstrated in that 30.5% of workers live less than 2km from their place of work (on average 25mins on foot), compared to the national average of 17% highlighting that walking in particular could be a more viable and attractive mode for residents.